ufidon/java/mod5/README.md

 public class ExecutorDemo {
   public static void main(String[] args) {
+    // practices:
-    // practice: change 3 to 1 below, what will happen?
+    // 1. change 3 to 1 below, what will happen?
+    // 2. replace newFixedThreadPool(3) with newCachedThreadPool(), what will happen?
     ExecutorService executor = Executors.newFixedThreadPool(3);

     executor.execute(new PrintChar('a', 100));